 By operating at variable speeds, modern units are quieter because they don’t demand their full power at all times.
 Instead, they are only delivering the power needed at any given time.

-Furthermore, modern systems can be built from materials that dampen sound and minimize vibrations by using designs like a liquid-cooled motor, compact arrangement of components, unitary housing, and built-in sound-insulating mats.
+Furthermore, modern systems can be built from materials that dampen sound and minimize vibrations using designs like a liquid-cooled motor, compact arrangement of components, unitary housing, and built-in sound-insulating mats.

 Hydraulic Power Unit Energy Efficiency